karlseguin/router/readme.md

 }
 ```

-A basic not found handler is used by default.
+A default not found handler is used if none is provided

-# Coming Soon
-* Constraints on parameters